freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyUnit.md

 `MM` 0

-The default unit choice is millimeter, but more choices may become available as `HurPsyLib` is developed
+The default unit choice is millimeter, but more choices may become available if there is demand and time to implement